Algebraic-Programming/HiCR/docs/source/introduction/quickstart.rst

   /////// Application is implementation-agnostic from this point forward

 Creates a new MPI-based instance manager whose initial communicator is :code:`MPI_COMM_WORLD`.
-The instantiation of a Manager class is the only backend-specific part of a HiCR application.
-After all Manager classes are created, the rest of the application remains backend-agnostic.
-This includes all methods in Manager classes, as well as the creation/detection/manipulation of Stateless and Stateful objects.
+The instantiation of a manager class is the only backend-specific part of a HiCR application.
+After all manager classes are created, the rest of the application remains backend-agnostic.
+This includes all methods in manager classes, as well as the creation/detection/manipulation of stateless and stateful objects.

-Detecting Instances
+Detecting instances
 --------------------------

 The following example shows how to detect the currently created instances: